 Julien Flores was born blue and lifeless.
 Though revived, he suffered significant brain damage and was later diagnosed with cerebral palsy.
 Aimee and David Flores filed a lawsuit against the NorthShore University Health System, the attending doctor and the attending nurse for medical negligence that led to their son's brain damage.
 The jury sided with the Flores and awarded the family a total of $50.3 million to cover medical expenses and the costs of long-term care.

 Construction worker Leslie Smith was working onsite near a scaffolding structure which held several of his co-workers.
 While waiting for the signal to send mixed cement up to his co-workers on the scaffolding, Smith was struck by a fallen plank.
 During the ordeal, Smith also tripped, injuring his left shoulder and right knee.

 Because of the construction accident, Smith suffered a tendon tear in his shoulder, knee injuries, and had to have his ring finger amputated from his right hand after the finger turned gangrenous.
+He filed a construction accident lawsuit because of his injuries on the work site.
 The jury awarded Smith a total of $3.4 million for present and future pain and suffering.

 $15 Million - Amparo Suit

 While sitting in traffic, Jorge Amparo's car was rear-ended by an 18-wheeler truck and pushed into the car in front of him.
 Amparo's car and the truck were both totaled in the truck accident.
 Jaws of Life were utilized to remove Amparo from his vehicle.